Austin Gallery

 We ranked these electric blankets by what actually makes a heated blanket comfortable and safe to live with, not by spec-sheet bragging:

 • Safety, honestly.
-Anything you might fall asleep under needs a timed auto-shutoff, and we favored blankets carrying an ETL or UL certification — an independent mark that the electrical build was tested to a recognized standard.
-We called out which picks are certified.
+Anything you might fall asleep under needs a timed auto-shutoff, and we favored blankets carrying an ETL or UL certification, an independent mark that the electrical build was tested to a recognized standard.
+We called out timer lengths so couch throws do not get bought as overnight blankets.

 • Machine-washable.
 A blanket you can toss in the wash is a blanket you keep using.
 We prioritized washable designs and flagged the fabric so you know what you are getting.

 • Material and feel.
-Thin flannel is light and packable; microplush is soft and even; sherpa is the thickest, most sink-in feel.
-We did not crown one winner — we matched each pick to the buyer it suits and said so plainly.
+Thin flannel is light and packable; microplush is soft and even; sherpa is the thickest, most sink-in feel; velvet reads as real bedding.
+We did not crown one winner.
+We matched each pick to the buyer it suits and said so plainly.

 • Right form for the job.
-A throw warms a lap, a couch, or a reading chair; a full blanket warms a bed; a heated mattress pad warms the bed from underneath.
-We judged each pick against the job it is built for and matched it to a price that makes sense.
+A throw warms a lap, a couch, or a reading chair; a full heated blanket warms a bed; a heated mattress pad warms the bed from underneath.
+We judged each pick against the job it is built for.

 Share this guide